 Google allocated a million dollars to improve portability between C++ and Rust

-Google has awarded the Rust Foundation a $1 million targeted grant to fund efforts to improve how Rust code interacts with C++ codebases.
-The grant is seen as an investment that will expand the use of Rust across various components of the Android platform in the future.
+Google has awarded the Rust Foundation a $1 million grant to fund work to improve the interoperability of Rust code with C++ codebases.
+The grant is seen as an investment that will further expand Rust's use across various platform components.
+Android.

 It is noted that as tools for portability between C++ and Rust, such as cxx, autocxx, bindgen, cbindgen, diplomat and crubit, are developed, barriers are being lowered and adoption of the Rust language is accelerating.
 Despite the fact that the improvement of such tools continues, it is often aimed at solving the problems of some individual projects or companies.
 The goal of the grant is to accelerate the adoption of Rust, not only at Google, but throughout the industry.